Story updated April 2021.

 Fiction: My skin is naturally tan or dark, so I won’t get skin cancer.

-Truth: This misconception has contributed to a 20% increase in skin cancer among Hispanics and Latinos.
+Truth: This misconception has contributed to a 20% increase in skin cancer among Hispanics and Latinos over the last two decades.
 When these populations get skin cancer, it’s more likely to be diagnosed at later stages, when it’s harder to treat.
 Blacks often develop deadly melanomas on the palms of the hands, soles of the feet, and under the nails more often than whites.
 In addition, some whites with dark eyes and dark hair have a certain gene mutation that increases their risk for developing melanoma.

 Fiction: I use tanning beds because they’re safer than the sun.

 Truth: Indoor tanning exposes you to radiation levels close to, or even stronger than, the sun.
 UV radiation from indoor tanning devices is actually classified as a human carcinogen, which means the world’s leading health organizations have determined it may cause cancer.
 Using a tanning bed even once can increase your risk of developing melanoma by 20%, squamous cell carcinoma by 67%, and basal cell carcinoma by 29%.

 Fiction: I see a dermatologist once a year, so I don’t need to check my own skin.